 Check and apply for building numbers

-The RVD is responsible for the allocation of building numbers throughout Hong Kong and ensuring the display of correct building numbers.
+The Rating and Valuation Department is responsible for the allocation of building numbers throughout Hong Kong and ensuring the display of correct building numbers.
 Therefore, the department owns a complete database of building numbers of all Hong Kong properties.
 In case if you come across any properties without displaying the building numbers, you can report to the department or find out the building numbers on the RVD’s Building Numbering Leaflet.

 For new buildings, the developer may apply for building number for a new building to the RVD after receiving the consent to commence building works.
 Then the RVD will allocate official building numbers to new buildings upon receipt of completion documents.